 Suet and peanut butter are especially valuable in the winter when protein is scarce and birds need extra fat for warmth.
 Both can be spread on a pine cone, or blocks of suet can be placed in suet feeders.

 Feeders should be placed away from noise, traffic, rain and strong winds, but where they can be easily observed and maintained.
 Under the eaves or stuck directly on a window are good places.
 Clear plastic domes, or squirrel baffles, are good for keeping out rain as well as squirrels.
 One concern about placing feeders near windows is that birds might fly into the window if the reflection makes it look like an open escape route.
 Placing the feeder close to the window prevents birds from reaching full speed before crashing.
 Plastic decorations can be placed on the window to break up reflections.
 Another concern is predatory birds and cats.
-Placing the feeder about ten feet of a large shrub will provide nearby shelter from predatory birds while still providing some distance from stalking cats.
+Placing the feeder about ten feet from a large shrub will provide nearby shelter from predatory birds while still providing some distance from stalking cats.
+Also, hanging a feeder above Oregon Grape will keep cats away.

 Hummingbirds have special requirements for feeders and food plants.
 They are especially attracted to red or orange tubular flowers.
 Nectar plants include: Aquilegia Columbine, Brodiaea Firecracker Plant, Clarkia, Delphinium, Dianthus Sweet William, Dicentra Bleeding Heart, Gaultheria Salal, Gladiolus, Heuchera Coral Bells, Lavandula Lavender, Lilium Lily, Lobelia Cardinal flower, Lonicera Honeysuckle, Monarda Beebalm, Penstemon, Phygelius Cape-Fuchsia, Salvia Sage, Scabiosa Pin Cushion Flower, Fuchsia, Ribes Flowering Currant, Rubus Salmonberry, Weigela, Cornus Dogwood, and Malus Crabapple.
 Provide a combination of plants which produce flowers from spring through fall.
 Hummingbird feeders are helpful, especially for Anna's hummingbird which stays year-round.
 Bring feeders inside at night to prevent nectar from freezing when temperatures stay below freezing.

-Insects can be found on flowers, on vegetables, on weeds, on the edges and surface of streams or ponds, in hollow logs or under fallen branches, under rock piles and around lights at night.
-Beneficial insects will be attracted into the landscape by planting Achillea Yarrow, Ajuga Carpet Bugle, Anethum dill, Coriandrum Coriander, Daucus Queen Ann’s Lace, Foeniculum Fennel, Linaria, Mentha Pennyroyal, Lobularia Sweet Alyssum, Monarda Beebalm, Penstemon and Potentilla.
+Insects can be found on flowers, on vegetables, on weeds, on water and many other places.
+Beneficial insects will be attracted into the landscape by planting Achillea Yarrow, Ajuga Carpet Bugle, Anethum dill, Coriandrum Coriander, Daucus Queen Ann's Lace, Foeniculum Fennel, Linaria, Mentha Pennyroyal, Lobularia Sweet Alyssum, Monarda Beebalm, Penstemon and Potentilla.

 Ladybug adults are red or orange with black spots.
 Ladybug larvae are the opposite: black with red or orange spots.
 They will usually be found on the underside of leaves feasting on aphids.
 Larvae eat ten times as many aphids as adults.